matitonz/js-data-structures/README.md

 # js-data-structures

-Extremely fast stack, queue and deque implementations for Node
+Simple but extremely fast stack, queue and deque implementations in Javascript

 #Introduction